This text is translated into Russian by google automatic human level neural machine.

 This is not the only message about auroras at lower latitudes.
 During solar activity, “plump” auroral ovals capture 20 — 25 ° to the south or north of their usual boundaries.
 DO NOT MISS THE FLASH

 Space weather is observed by several observatories around the world, including Geophysical Institute at the University of Alaska (USA), University of Lancaster, (Great Britain), Space Weather Forecast Center, (USA), as well as the Institute of Terrestrial Magnetism, Ionosphere and Radio Wave Propagation of the Russian Academy of Sciences (Russia).
 You can monitor solar activity using the mobile applications My Aurora Forecast, Aurora Notifier, etc.

 Having decided on the forecasts and the region, it is important to find the “auditorium” for viewing atmospheric improvisations.
 It can be an open field, a frozen lake, a river or a hill.
 It’s better to look after the place and “aim” at the scenery while it’s light.
 Photographers should avoid the illumination of large cities, however, in the sparsely populated north of the Far East there are no problems with this, you do not need to move far from housing.
 This direction of tourism, set in a big way in Europe, where hotels with transparent walls are being built to observe the Aurora, is still wild with us.

-Also experienced “catchers of aurora” recommend to be on the car, grab warm clothes, a thermos with hot tea, snacks and spare batteries for the equipment, sometimes they wait for a beautiful frame for hours.
-In turn, the started whistle dance can last from a few minutes and all the way to your dismissal at work - if only you, as the heroes of this material, are not lucky to live and work under the blazing sky.
+Also, experienced "catchers of radiance" recommend to be on the car, grab warm clothes, a thermos with hot tea, a snack and spare batteries for equipment - sometimes they wait for a nice shot for hours.
+In turn, the whistle that has begun can last from a few minutes and up to ... until your dismissal at work - unless you, as the heroes of this material, are lucky enough to live and work under a blazing sky.

 Photo: Ruslan Akhmetsafin, Republic of Sakha (Yakutia)